How Many Types Of Hallucinogenic Mushrooms Are There?

 While most hallucinogenic or psilocybin mushrooms are in the Psilocybe genus, there are many other species across several genera that contain these hallucinogenic compounds, including:

-Dangers of Magic Mushrooms
+Dangers of Hallucinogenic Mushrooms

 In the United States, psilocybin mushrooms are considered a Schedule I drug under the Psychotropic Substances Act, which means they have a high abuse potential with no accepted medical use.